Inria-Empenn/spmbasics/README.md

 * For example, for results which obtained from  interface create a ```BATCH``` folder with the input data and make SPM run from there so it will create results of the  batch interface.

 * You can see the results of your shasum comparisons as a text file in the [/results](results/comparison_result.txt) folder.

+### Using python script

+To keep every implementation in python, I re-implemented the bash code in python.

+Here are the steps how to use python script to obtain and compare shasums of the analysis outputs.

 Lastly keep in mind that every  instruction in this repo can change and serves the purpose of  my learning and testing.